fadasr/fadasr.github.io/_posts/2018-12-13-elliptic-curve-cryptography.md

 	5. the signature of message m is the pair (r, s)
 ```

 For Bob to authenticate Alice's signature, he must have a copy of her public-key and public domain parameters.
-Bob is presented with Alice's message and digital signature and can verify the signature as follows:
+Bob is presented with Alice's message and digital signature:

 ```
 input: